What Is Phubbing and How Is It Ruining Your Relationship

 No matter how disturbing phubbing is, forcing someone to quit may not be the best solution.
 Since it’s more of an impulse issue than an addiction, giving them time to break this habit and being sympathetic might be what they need.

-You may try to set boundaries and make sure the phubber sticks to them.
+You may try to set boundaries and ensure the phubber sticks to them.

 4. Help them to focus on other things

-When someone starts phubbing you, you might be tempted to check your phone too.
+When someone starts phubbing you, you might also be tempted to check your phone.
 Resist the impulse to reach out for your phone and look around.
 Talk about something interesting around you to catch their attention.

 Help them focus on what matters in life rather than their phones.